-The AP shall include the current value of the BSS Parameter Update Counter in the WUR Parameter field in the WUR Operation element contained in Beacon frames.
+The AP shall include the current value of the BSS Parameter Update Counter in the WUR Parameter field in the WUR Operation element(#138).
 The AP shall include a WUR Operation element in the WUR Mode Setup frames if the Counter value in the WUR Operation element has been recently updated.

-The AP shall include the current value of the BSS Parameter Update Counter in the Counter subfield of the TD Control field in all transmitted broadcast WUR Wake up frames.
+The AP shall include the current value of the BSS Parameter Update Counter in the Counter subfield of the TD Control field in all transmitted broadcast WUR Wake-up(#736) frames.